davidawad/Quantum-Simulator/README.md

-#### NOTE: this is a classical simulation of a quantum system and so n Qubits requires 2^n complex numbers with each operation affecting every one of those complex numbers.
+#### NOTE: this is a classical simulation of a quantum system and so n Qubits requires 2^n complex amplitudes with each operation affecting every one of those amplitudes.

 ## Contributors and Accreditation